 Coconut sugar is sugar that is manufactured from the sap of the blossoms of the coconut.
 It has been used as a long established natural sweetener in the South and South East Asia.

 Coconut sugar is actually boiled and dehydrated sap of the coconut palm.
 It provides you with a less number of carbohydrates and calories white sugar.
-What’s more, it does offer trace nutrients and has a less radical influence on the blood sugar than other sweeteners.
-It also has a lower glycemic index.
-Coconut sugar is available in crystal form or as liquid.

 How To Make Coconut Sugar?